dtancs/Dapp/README.md

 dapp is also available for android devices: https://github.com/dtancs/Dapp-Android

-## How it works ?
+## Stack

-This web app is built using Ruby on Rails for its web frontend and backend.
+Ruby on Rails 5
-A JSON based API is built in to expose the backend for the android app.
+PostgreSQL
-Materialize(http://materializecss.com/) is used to build the responsive website with material design.
+jBuilder for JSON APIs Materialize(http://materializecss.com/) is used to build the responsive website with material design.
+Kaminari for pagination

 ## Where can I use the app ?